The DESPY Awards

-"The DESPY Awards" is the fifth episode of the seventh season of RuPaul's Drag Race.
+"The DESPY Awards" is the fifth episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on March 30, 2015.
-Isaac Mizrahi is a guest judge.
-Kathy Griffin also makes a guest appearance to coach the contestants for the main challenge.
+The episode's main challenge tasks the contestants with presenting awards during a ceremony in which they are also nominees.
+American fashion designer Isaac Mizrahi is a guest judge.
+American comedian and actress Kathy Griffin also makes a guest appearance to coach the contestants.
+Max and Pearl win the main challenge.
+Mrs. Kasha Davis is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kandy Ho to "Lovergirl" (1984) by Teena Marie.